Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="hierarchical-level-glossary">Hierarchical level</h3>

+> **Definition** \
-> The hierarchical level indicates the depth of the hierarchy at which the node resides.
+> A hierarchical level of a node indicates the depth of a hierarchy at which a node resides.

 The amount of detail displayed on the maps (in mapping platforms) depends on the zoom level.
-Our implementation uses the same idea.
+Grouping of clusters approach uses the same idea.
 At the deepest level of the hierarchy, the graph shows all possible details.
 And at the highest level of the hierarchy, the graph shows only those single nodes that are representatives of the hierarchies themselves.

-<h3 id="current-hierarchical-level-glossary">Current hierarchical level</h3> //TODO add to text
+<h3 id="current-hierarchical-level-glossary">Current hierarchical level</h3>

 > A current hierarchical level is the deepest [hierarchical level](#hierarchical-level-glossary) shown in the graph area.